 Spouses of registered students may obtain IDs entitling them to certain privileges.
-The student and spouse must appear in person in 50 Administration Building and present the student's Michigan State University ID and proof of marriage.
-There is no charge.
+The student and spouse must appear in person in 170 International Center and present the student's Michigan State University ID and proof of marriage.
+There is no charge for the initial spouse card.